A Horse’s Brass

 It was some years before our carters took up the use of these brasses for decorating their harness and so starting off the era of horse brasses.”

-Horse brasses are highly collectible today — and not just by horsey types.
+While horses still wear brasses, it’s equally common for humans to wear them or use them for decorative purposes, and a result, horse brasses are highly collectible today.
 They are being repurposed as Christmas ornaments, home decor and jewelry.
-But sometimes they are simply hung on a martingale, usually near a fireplace.
+And sometimes they are simply hung on a martingale, usually near a fireplace.